dmhuehol/EnvAn-WN-Phase-2/README.md

 nosedetect: Current version (8/24/17) of MATLAB function to separate a soundings data structure into warm nose and non warm nose structures, with the warm nose structure containing a nested structure with details about said noses.
 Tags: sounding, IGRA toolbox Requires: findsnd, prestogeo, simple_prestogeo

-precipfilter: Current version (8/19/17) of MATLAB function to filter warm nose soundings data by the presence of precipitation at the surface, as shown in Mesowest data adjacent in time to the soundings in the input structure.
+precipfilter: Current version (9/6/17) of MATLAB function to filter warm nose soundings data by the presence of precipitation at the surface, as shown in Mesowest data adjacent in time to the soundings in the input structure.
+Comment added to aid future development 9/6/17.
 Tags: surface observations, sounding, IGRA toolbox

 prestogeo: Current version (9/1/17) of MATLAB function to calculate geopotential height given pressure and temperature.
 Includes a variety of bonus options which make it easier to use with other functions; for a bare-bones geopotential height calculator, see simple_prestogeo.
 Equation comes from Durre and Yin (2008) http://journals.ametsoc.org/doi/pdf/10.1175/2008BAMS2603.1 Tags: sounding, IGRA toolbox